isomerpages/nlb-biblioasia/_oct-2007/A Historical Review of the Prewar Chinese Curriculum and Textbooks Used in Singapore.md

   Singapore could be discerned.
 variant: markdown
 ---
-#### Studies on the education of overseas Chinese communities have often been carried out within the framework of examining the education policies and politics of China and that of the local governments.
+i#### Studies on the education of overseas Chinese communities have often been carried out within the framework of examining the education policies and politics of China and that of the local governments.
 By examining other local events and factors, a more exact picture of the Chinese modern education in Singapore could be discerned.

 <img style="width:50%;" height="auto" width="100%" src="/images/Vol%203%20Issue%203/ChineseCurriculumTextbooks/chinese%20textbooks%20image%201.JPG">
 <div style="background-color: white;">Elementary General Knowledge Suitable for Nanyang Chinese Schools).
 (1935). <i>Shanghai: Chung Hwa Book Co.Celia Mary Ferguson and National Library Board, Singapore, 2008.</i></div>